mccdgm/courses/README.md

 # Course Catalog

-This catalog will be hosted on MCCDGM and highlight all DGM courses.
+This catalog will be hosted on MCCDGM and highlight all digital media courses.

 ## Components